PuppetHoundZ/MuOS-Pico8-Favs-Sorter/README.md

 ## License

 This project is licensed under the **MIT License**.
-See the `LICENSE` file (or add one to the repo) for the full text — you're free to use, copy, modify, merge, publish, distribute, sublicense, and sell copies, provided the copyright notice is retained.
+See the `LICENSE` file for the full text — you're free to use, copy, modify, merge, publish, distribute, sublicense, and sell copies, provided the copyright notice is retained.
 Provided "as is," with no warranty.